-4. Can the student who has been recommended for expulsion attend the hearing even if he or she the student is not a party?
+4. Can the student who has been recommended for expulsion attend the hearing even if the student is not a party?

 Yes.
-The student named in the suspension pending expulsion has the right to be present at the hearing and to make a statement on his or her their behalf.
+The student named in the suspension pending expulsion has the right to be present at the hearing and to make a statement on their behalf.